 It isn’t enough to just focus on one or the other.
 Even if your analytics are telling you that you receive a comparatively low amount of mobile traffic, ignoring the mobile user experience will prevent you from getting the coveted top positions, and probably bar your site from page one for the majority of the competitive terms in your market.

-Do I have a mobile-optimized website?
+Do I Have a Mobile-Optimised Website?

-Google has a couple of its own mobile optimization tests, which you can find here and here.
+Google has a couple of its own mobile optimisation tests, which you can find here and here.
 These will focus on how quickly your site might load over a 3G connection, and whether Google’s bots consider your site a ‘good mobile site’ (integral in a mobile-first world).

 These will only give you information on the technical side of your mobile site.
-There are other tools which will help you review your mobile UI, such as mobiletest.me.
+There are other tools which will help you review your mobile UI, such as mobiletest.me

 The relationship between a page’s loading speed and its mobile bounce rate is brutal.
 In 2016, 53% of mobile users would leave a site that takes longer than three seconds to load—well below the average load speed for mobile sites!